vbrgit/nma-research-group/content/publication/moscoso-20161689/index.md

 abstract: In this paper we consider narrow band, active array imaging of weak localized scatterers when only the intensities are recorded at an array with N transducers.
   We assume that the medium is homogeneous and, hence, wave propagation is fully coherent.
-  This work is an extension of our previous paper [A. Novikov, M. Moscoso, and G.
+  This work is an extension of our previous paper [A. Novikov, Moscoso, and G.
   Papanicolaou, SIAM J. Imaging Sci., 8 (2015), pp. 1547-1573], where we showed that using linear combinations of intensity-only measurements, obtained from N2 illuminations, imaging of localized scatterers can be carried out efficiently using imaging methods